“A re-defined patient experience is now possible in breast augmentation including fast-track 24-hour recovery.” — William P. Adams Jr. MD

 Full Recovery – When your surgeon sees you for the last time, he will assess how well your body has healed over the previous few weeks.
 It can take anywhere from six-to-eight weeks before your surgeon will give you the go-ahead to resume your normal lifestyle.

 Dr. Adams believes the recovery post-surgery is one of the most important factors correlating to the quality of the procedure.
-This is why he created a 24-hour rapid recovery breast augmentation procedure.
-He realized there was a better way to perform breast surgery that minimized tissue damage and allowed patients to get back on their feet in as little as a few hours after waking up from anesthesia!
+This is why he help shape 24-hour rapid recovery breast augmentation procedure.
+He realized there was a better way to perform breast surgery that relied on process oriented steps that maximized planning, minimized tissue damage and allowed patients to get back on their feet in as little as a few hours after waking up from anesthesia!

 The secret to Dr. Adam’s revolutionary new technique is that he knows precisely where on the body to make incisions so that internal tissue damage is kept to a bare minimum.
 Unlike traditional breast surgery, where surgeons make relatively large incisions, the technique that Dr. Adams uses small cuts in strategic locations.
 This is what allows patients to return to their normal lives within a day—as if nothing ever happened!